mrpossoms/kirkroerig.com/articles/Duplicated File Descriptors and system().md

 	}
 ```

-Here, the function first looks to see if the driver has been started.
+Here, the program first looks to see if the driver has been started.
 It assumes if the device file exists, then the
 driver is live.
 Otherwise it attempts to start it with the call __system("servod --p1pins=37,38")__.

 This is where the problem was.
 If the driver isn't running and __system("servod --p1pins=37,38")__ is called it forks a new child process.
 When
-that occurs all open file descriptors in the host process are automatically in herited by the child.
+that occurs all open file descriptors in the host process are automatically inherited by the child.
 So that means...

 ```C
 	int sock = socket(AF_INET, SOCK_DGRAM, 0);